 Today's San Joaquins service between the Oakland Station in the Bay Area and Bakersfield is scheduled to run just over the six-hour threshold.
 In order to meet labor requirements, a crew change is currently scheduled at Merced.
 This is a significant expense for the operating budget.
-Given the significant cost and schedule implications of continuing to have a crew change in Merced, SJJPA is committed to developing a plan that will eliminate this crew change.
+Given the significant cost and schedule implications of continuing to have a crew change in Merced, SJJPA is committed to continuing to study the opportunities to reduce travel times on the San Joaquins.

-Several strategies to reduce operating times to under six hours between Northern California and Bakersfield will be reported on during FY 2022/23, including but not limited to the following:
+A few strategies to reduce operating times to under six hours between Northern California and Bakersfield will continue to be investigated during FY 2023/24, including but not limited to the following: